-Acknowledgements
+Acknowledgements.
 This paper is dedicated to the memory of Kostya Ivanov: our collaboration was fruitful and inspiring, but too brief.
-The research was supported by EPSRC(UK), grants EP/P009980/1, and the European Research Council, grant 786707-FunMagResBeacons.
 We also thank James Eills, Jean-Nicolas Dumez, Thomas Schulte-Herbrüggen, Dima Budker, and Phil Kuchel for discussions.

-M.H.L. would like to express his heartfelt thanks to Geoffrey Bodenhausen for many years of friendship, guidance, support, encouragement, illuminating insights, and furious arguments.
+Malcolm H. Levitt would like to express his heartfelt thanks to Geoffrey Bodenhausen for many years of friendship, guidance, support, encouragement, illuminating insights, and furious arguments.